 Getting into a lab is partly timing and luck, so do not be discouraged if your first efforts are not successful.
-It's usually necessary to contact several labs to find a position.
-If you know someone in a lab where you want to work, ask that person to put in a good word for you.
-If you are not successful after several attempts, you may wish to ask the Course Instructor for feedback on your contact letter.
-Additional information about research opportunities and finding an advisor can be found by contacting the CHEM 391/491 Course Instructor.
+You should expect to contact multiple faculty members (at least 5) to find a position.
+If you know someone in a lab where you may wish to work, ask that person to put in a good word for you.
+If you are not successful after several attempts, you may wish to ask the CHEM 391 Course Instructor for feedback on your initial email or to help make an introduction.
+Additional information about research opportunities and assistance in finding a research advisor can be found by contacting the CHEM 391/491 Course Instructor.